daxmawal/StarPU-Inference-Server/docs/README.md

 ### Backends

-- [StarPU](https://starpu.gitlabpages.inria.fr/) – is an open-source runtime system that schedules and manages data for task-based applications across heterogeneous processors (CPUs and GPUs) to maximize performance and portability.
+- [StarPU](https://starpu.gitlabpages.inria.fr/) – is an open-source runtime system that schedules and manages data for task-based applications across heterogeneous processors (CPUs and GPUs) to maximize performance.
-- [LibTorch](https://pytorch.org/cppdocs/) – is PyTorch’s official C++ library, providing high-performance tensors, automatic differentiation, and neural-network APIs for training and deploying deep-learning models in C++.